webdriverio/cucumber-boilerplate/README.md

 ## Requirements

-- Node version 4 or higher
+- Node version 6 or higher

+Although this project works fine with NPM we recommend to use Yarn (>= 0.20.0) instead,  due to its speed & solid dependency locking mechanism.
+To keep things simple we use yarn in this guide, but feel free to replace this with NPM if that is what you are using.

 ## Quick start